The universal homogeneous binary tree: Preliminaries

 \begin{proposition} All countable semilinear orders that are dense, unbounded, binary branching, nice, and without joins are isomorphic to $({\mathbb S}_2;\leq)$.
-The structure $({\mathbb S};\leq,C)$ is homogeneous. \end{proposition}
+The structure $({\mathbb S}_2;\leq,C)$ is homogeneous. \end{proposition}

-\begin{proof} Let $(P;\leq)$ and $(Q;\leq)$ be two semilinear orders with the properties given in the statement, and let $\Gamma$ and $\Delta$ be the expansions of those structures with the signature $\{\leq,C\}$ where $C$ denotes the relation as defined in (\ref{C}) at the beginning of Section~\ref{sect:results}.
+\begin{proof} The proof uses a standard back-and-forth argument, where we inductively construct an isomorphism between two semilinear orders $(P;\leq)$ and $(Q;\leq)$ that satisfy the properties given in the statement, by alternating between steps that make sure that the function will be defined everywhere (going forth) and steps that make sure that the function will be a surjection (going back).
+Let $\Gamma$ and $\Delta$ be the expansions of $(P;\leq)$ and $(Q;\leq)$ with the signature $\{\leq,C\}$ where $C$ denotes the relation as defined in (\ref{C}) at the beginning of Section~\ref{sect:results}.

 We fix enumerations $(p_i)_{i \in \omega}$ and $(q_j)_{j \in \omega}$ of $P$ and $Q$, respectively.
-Assume that $D \subset P$ is a finite subset of $P$ and that $\rho \colon D \rightarrow E$ is an isomorphism between the substructure induced by $D$ in $\Gamma$ and the substructure induced by $E$ in $\Delta$.
+Assume that $D \subseteq P$ is a finite subset of $P$ and that $\rho \colon D \rightarrow E$ is an isomorphism between the substructure induced by $D$ in $\Gamma$ and the substructure induced by $E$ in $\Delta$.
 Let $k \in \omega$ be smallest such that $p_k \in P \setminus D$.
 To go forth we need to extend the domain of the partial isomorphism $\rho$ to $D \cup \{p_k\}$.
 Let $D_> := \{a \in D : a > p_k\}$ and $D_< := \{a \in D : a < p_k\}$ and $D_\perp := \{a \in D : a \perp p_k\}$.
 In each case we describe the element $q \in Q$ such that $\rho(p_k) := q$ defines an extension of $\rho$ which is a partial isomorphism between $(P;\leq,C)$ and $(Q;\leq,C)$.